 Restaurante Vegetariano Mary

 For all the vegetarians out there, don’t worry – there are delicious tacos in PV for you as well!
-A great spot to check out in 5 de diciembre is Restaurante Vegetariano Mary.
+A popular spot to check out in 5 de diciembre is Restaurante Vegetariano Mary.
 It’s well-known as a vegetarian buffet, but they also have some pretty awesome tacos.

 After 6 p.m., they offer their taco menu, which includes soy al pastor and mushrooms with spinach.
 But, of course, you can always make your own tacos with the offerings from the breakfast or lunch buffet.